tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Can I save a mean as a variable in a dataset?
 - *Question* (akrishnamurthy-stat6250): Is 'Class' statement mandatory while summarizing data using MEANS procedure?
 - Question (lceballos-stat6250): How can we ignore rows with missing values?
+- *Question* (kamirneni-stat6250): How does one determine that class statements are needed or not?